rmajuri/rob-project/README.md

 While the frontend validates URL input for the `link` attribute, the backend currently does not.

 The project itself could use some gardening.
 It may still contain some unnecessary files and code that come for free with bootstrapping a Django project.
-It needs a `.gitignore` file.

 ### Things learned